Download marketplace items from Azure to Azure Stack

 Select OK, and then review and accept the legal terms.

-Import the download and publish to Azure Stack Marketplace
+Import the download and publish to Azure Stack Marketplace (1811 and higher)

 The files for virtual machine images or solution templates that you have previously downloaded must be made locally available to your Azure Stack environment.